The Letterboxing North America Website FAQ

 How do I add clues to a new letterbox that I’ve placed?

 It’s easy!
 First, make sure that you are logged in to LbNA by clicking on Login from most pages.
-Then click Member Services and go to Add A Letterbox.
+Then click Member Services and go to Add a Letterbox.
 Enter your info there and then click "Add Letterbox."
 Poof!
 The whole world can go searching for your creation.
 One further suggestion: it can save a lot of time if you type up your clues ahead of time at home and save them on your computer.
 Then you can just cut and paste them into LbNA and you’ll always have a back up.

 Can I add clues for a letterbox that is not in the United States?